 This helps even more if you remove distractions.

 That seems to be the obvious answer when that’s the issue, but sometimes it’s hard to find exactly what it is.
 I’ve found that a dark room helps.
 Having Daddy in the room doesn’t.

 M nursed until he weaned himself at the age of 15 months.
-It’s simply mind-boggling.
-Here he is now at 3 years old… with his little brother.
+It’s simply mind-boggling, considering the issues we dealt with.